ogtoledano/Text_Cat_Based_EDA/README.md

 # Text Categorization Based on EDA algorithms

-This is a project that allows text categorization for documents in English and Spanish.
-It is based on a deep neural architecture using Convolutional Neural Networks, and word embedding (GloVE) as a vector word representation model.
-The neural network is trained by applying gradient-based methods, such as SGD and Adam, and combines the training with a new hybrid learning strategy based on Estimation Distribution Algorithms (EDA).
-The EDAs implemented, with which training can be combined, are: Univariate Marginal Distribution Algorithm for countinuos domain (UMDAc), Estimation of Multivariate Normal Algorithm (EMNA) and Covariance Matrix Adaptation - Evolutionary Strategy (CMA-ES).
+This is a project that allows text categorization for English and Spanish documents.
+It is based on a deep neural architecture using Convolutional Neural Networks, and word embedding (GloVE) as word vector representation.
+The neural network is trained by applying gradient-based methods (SGD and Adam), and combines the training with a new hybrid learning strategy via Estimation Distribution Algorithms (EDA).
+Includes three evolutionary strategies such Univariate Marginal Distribution Algorithm for countinuos domain (UMDAc), Estimation of Multivariate Normal Algorithm (EMNA) and Covariance Matrix Adaptation - Evolutionary Strategy (CMA-ES).

 *********** update at April 18, 2021 *************